Leading personal injury and medical negligence solicitors

 Where a client has sensory after-effects from meningitis-related brain injury caused by negligence, Boyes Turner’s brain injury and SEN specialists work with a range of experts, including audiologists, ophthalmologists, neurologists, physiotherapists, occupational therapists and psychologists to assess the child’s disability, facilitate rehabilitation and ensure that the child receives proper treatment, support and compensation for their injury.

-If you or someone you care for are disabled as a result of negligent medical treatment for meningitis please contact our specialist team on 0118 952 7219 or email firstname.lastname@example.org.
+If you or someone you care for are disabled as a result of negligent medical treatment for meningitis please contact our specialist team by email firstname.lastname@example.org.

 The service was personal, professional and considered.
 I was treated so kindly and in the end I knew that not only had I found the right organisation but also the right person.